 Treatments today for Alzheimer’s include medications for many of the symptoms such as prescription drugs for behavioral changes, sleep patterns, and pain management.
 Some medications work by assisting in the performance of chemicals in the brain responsible for the transfer information from one cell to another.
 Many herbal remedies and supplements are also available for use to help relieve symptoms experienced.
 These methods temporarily improve the symptoms of memory loss and problems with learning and reasoning.
-While relief can be found in the symptoms associated with AD, no cure exist for the chronic disease.
+While relief can be found in the symptoms associated with AD, no cure exists for the chronic disease.

 Stem Cell Therapy for Alzheimer’s Disease

 In explaining how Adult Stem Cell Therapy can be beneficial to a patient with AD it is important to understand what exactly happens in the brain when battling this condition.
 In a patient with AD, protein deposits, called plaques, build up in the spaces between nerve cells far more rapidly than normally associated with aging.
 Tangles, twisted fibers that build up inside dead and dying nerve cells, also produce at a faster rate.
 These two occurrences tend to follow a pattern, targeting areas most critical for memory then progressively spreading to other regions.
 The damaged nerve cells are then unable to properly transmit electrical signals within our brain, those signals that are responsible for memories and individual thoughts.

 Recent research of AD and related dementias brings upon new treatments for those battling it.
-Past treatments have shown that adult stem cells not only have the potential to regenerate the lost or damaged tissues in the brain, but also have to ability to temporarily modulate the immune system, disabling the abnormal attack.
+Past treatments have shown that stem cells not only have the potential to regenerate the lost or damaged tissues in the brain, but also have the ability to temporarily modulate the immune system, disabling the abnormal attack.
 By addressing these two areas of AD, potential improvements with the following symptoms have been observed:

 - Enhanced behavior and mood

 - Improvements in motor skills